pkro/cs50w-project1/README.md

 Video:
 https://youtu.be/2sP4hvINlkQ

 Wrong colors recorded by OBS studio.
 Strict search at the end used incorrectly (didn't re-check the checkbox, "Christie" shouldn't have been found with strict search, but "Agatha Christie" should have.)
+Didn't show json api functionality (but is implemented)

 Files:
 .